The term “self-awareness” seems pretty self-explanatory—it’s an awareness of the self.

 Self-awareness means being conscious of this conditioning so we can have more control over our emotional responses (especially the ones that might not be so healthy).

-Self-awareness can be understood on several different levels.
+According to author Mark Manson, self-awareness can be understood on several different levels.
 At the surface, it’s simply being aware of your actions.
 At a deeper level, it’s recognizing the problems that you create for yourself and finding strategies to fix them.

 Awareness of Actions